Crises put Chile’s free-market consensus in danger

 Very broadly, we can imagine two types of basic law that might emerge from a convention.
 The first would be a minimalist constitution, one that seeks to merely identify and enact rules of the game that have the support of most Chileans.
 Such a constitution would stand in stark contrast to the existing one, which sought to preserve the Pinochet dictatorship’s legacy by constitutionalizing specific policy areas, such as pensions and healthcare.

 A minimalist constitution would likely outline new social rights not currently present, including the recognition of indigenous peoples, which could go a long way toward calming ongoing tensions with the Mapuche in Chile’s southern regions.
-A minimalist constitution would likely preserve most of Chile’s free-market structures but would remove the requirement that the state always be subsidiary to the private sphere.
+A minimalist constitution would likely preserve most free-market structures in Chile but would remove the requirement that the state always be subsidiary to the private sphere.

 However, given the level of social discontent that preceded the coronavirus epidemic and has now been, if anything, amplified by it, it is conceivable Chileans would elect as constitutional framers a much more vocal and revisionist body.
-Chile’s younger generation is increasingly uninterested in preserving the free-market consensus that has defined Chile’s economy since the return to democracy.
-The possibility, however small, that anti-free market voices will hold a dominant position in the constitutional convention will likely lead to protracted investment uncertainty for the next two years, as the process plays out.
+The younger generation in Chile is increasingly uninterested in preserving the free-market consensus that has defined Chile’s economy since the return to democracy.
+The possibility, however small, that anti-free market voices will hold a dominant position in the constitutional convention will likely lead to protracted investment uncertainty for the next two years, as the process plays out in Chile.